 Hill’s Prescription Diet Z/D canned dog food is not rated due to its intentional therapeutic design.

-The Hill’s Prescription Diet Z/D Canine product line includes one canned dog food, a recipe designed to help in the treatment of food sensitivities.
+The Hill’s Prescription Diet Z/D product line includes one canned dog food, a recipe designed to help with the support of pets with skin or food sensitivities.

 Canned Dog Food

 Ingredients: Water, hydrolyzed chicken liver, corn starch, powdered cellulose, soybean oil, dicalcium phosphate, calcium carbonate, potassium chloride, iodized salt, choline chloride, dl-methionine, vitamins (vitamin E supplement, ascorbic acid (source of vitamin C), thiamine mononitrate, niacin supplement, calcium pantothenate, vitamin B12 supplement, pyridoxine hydrochloride, biotin, vitamin D3 supplement, riboflavin supplement, folic acid), potassium citrate, minerals (zinc oxide, ferrous sulfate, manganese sulfate, copper sulfate, calcium iodate), magnesium oxide, l-tryptophan, taurine, beta-carotene

 Fiber (estimated dry matter content) = 4.9%

 |Estimated Nutrient Content|

 The first ingredient in this dog food is water, which adds nothing but moisture to this food.
 Water is a routine finding in most canned dog foods.